Brunel-Visualization/Brunel/README.md

 based on tabular data.
 The language is well suited for both data scientists and more aggressive business users.
 The system interprets the language and produces visualizations using the user's choice of existing lower-level visualization technologies typically used by application engineers such as RAVE or D3.
-It can operate stand-alone and integrated into Jupyter (iPython) notebooks with further integrations as well as other low-level rendering support depending on the desires of the community.
+It can operate stand-alone and integrated into Jupyter (IPython) notebooks with further integrations as well as other low-level rendering support depending on the desires of the community.

 Articles and notes on Brunel can be found in the [brunelvis.org blog](http://www.brunelvis.org).